 - Set up shipping method

 The next step is to set up the shipping options you want your audience to choose.
-As explained earlier, Shopify provides various shipping options, and you can choose ones according to your needs.
+As explained earlier, Shopify provides various shipping options, and you can choose the ones that suit your needs.

 You can also integrate Shopify with other delivery services to make the process more affordable and quicker.